rajneshrat/dpdk-tcpipstack/README.md

 compilation and testing -
    download the current parent folder and move it to sample examples of dpdk and run the file help (./help)

+configuring the IP.
+   IP to be configured is stored inside config.h file.
+This file is inside tcp_stack folder.

 dpdk-tcpipstack